 Mycobacterial Diseases come in two forms: Contained form and the Aggressive form.
 People suffering from contained form of mycobacterial diseases develop only the Cell-mediated immunity.
 However, sufferers from aggressive form of disease mount up the humoral immune response to the infecting mycobacteria.

 Clinical microbiology is the study of micro-organisms that caused infections and diseases to Human and other animals.
 It is an adaptation of microbiological techniques to the study of etiological agents of infectious disease.
 It often deals with hospital-acquired and public-health problems that affect both hospital and community.
 It is related to the laboratory diagnosis of human and animal infections and the role of the laboratory in both the management of infectious diseases and the elucidation of the epidemiology of infections.
-The latest developments in clinical microbiology and immunology, providing the current state of knowledge in the field, as well as balanced, thought-provoking perspectives on controversial issues.
+The latest developments in clinical microbiology and immunology, providing the current state of knowledge in the field.

 Infections caused by disease causing bacteria or pathogenic bacteria termed as Bacterial Infection.
 Bacteria can be beneficial – for instance, gut bacteria help us to digest food – but some are responsible for a range of infections.
 Serious infections can be treated with antibiotics, which work by disrupting the bacterium’s metabolic processes, although antibiotic-resistant strains are starting to emerge.